Extending the Thermodynamic Form Factor Bootstrap Program: Multiple particle-hole excitations, crossing symmetry, and reparameterization invariance: Crossing symmetry for simple excited states

 \subsection{Hole excitations on both sides}

 We consider a TDFF with holes on either side of the operator, i.e., $f_{\rho_p}(\alpha-i\pi|\beta+i\pi)$.
-Note that the hole in the out-state at $\alpha$ is given by $\alpha-i\pi$ in the TDFF whereas the hole in the in-state at $\beta$ is given by $\beta+i\pi$.
+Note that the hole in the \emph{out}-state at $\alpha$ is given by $\alpha-i\pi$ in the TDFF whereas the hole in the {\emph in}-state at $\beta$ is given by $\beta+i\pi$.
 To describe this TDFF in terms of a finite volume form factor, we choose an n-rapidity representation of $\rho_p$ such that

 i.e., the state has rapidities at both $\alpha$ and $\beta$ so that holes can be in fact created.
 The finite volume regularization is then

 where $\twt'_j,\twt''_j$ are defined by

 We note that